 Bell credits the problem to the inherent quality of capitalism-competition.

 "To me it reflects increased competition for the stars," she said.
-"Institutions that have a history in terms of seeking the best in their fields and have the ability to pay are now using that in the standard competitive way exactly as we would predict."
+"Institutions that have a history in terms of seeking the best in their fields and

 The report again found discrepancies in how much male and female faculty members are paid, an female faculty members are paid, an inequality that is ture at Harvard as well.